 “Exploring Roman dress”: video interview on Classics Confidential

-I am co-editor of the peer-reviewed journal Archaeological Textiles Review based at the University of Copenhagen.
+I have served as co-editor of the peer-reviewed journal Archaeological Textiles Review based at the University of Copenhagen.

 I am involved in peer-reviewing project proposals for the European Commission, the Deutsche Forschungsgemeinschaft and the Romanian Research Council's Archaeology Section as well as a range of journals and publishers.